Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

-for the Arabic Language and Culture program (at bottom of page) and syllabi
+for the Arabic Language and Culture program at the bottom of page and syllabi

 Note: All courses are taught by faculty members from the University of Jordan, unless otherwise indicated.

 CIEE recruits peer language tutors from the Department of Arabic at the University of Jordan.
 You are encouraged to meet with your language partners for up to three hours per week to practice conversation, explore the University, and expand your understanding of the host culture.

 Use the following resources to learn about courses on UCEAP: